Xola-lab/oibsip_taskno/README.md

 (Project 1 Proposal.
 Level 2.)

 ### Overview
-The main goal of this project is to build a predictive model using Linear Regression to estimate house prices based on certain features.
+The main goal of this project is to build a predictive model using Multiple Linear Regression to estimate house prices based on certain features.

 ### Data Sources
 Kaggle Dataset: The project utilises a publicly available housing dataset found on Kaggle ("Housing.csv").